sdvg/blog-posts/posts/vue-svg-symbol-sprites.md

 Other options are:

 * Icon Fonts, which usually work fine but are a bit difficult to maintain because you have to regenerate binary font files every time you add or change an icon.
 Also in my experience they sometimes fail to load in mysterious ways.
-* Inline SVGs are convenient to implement and work with but can't be reused within a project and blow up the HTML, which can be annoying during development and can also hurt performance in the browser, especially when being repeated in long lists.
+* Inline SVGs are easy to implement and to work with but can't be reused within a project and blow up the HTML, which can be annoying during development and can also hurt performance in the browser, especially when being repeated in long lists.
-* Component files are equally convenient to use as inline SVGs and can be reused within a project.
-They are are great solution for dynamic graphics where you want to toggle single paths for example.
+* Component files are equally handy to use as inline SVGs and can be reused within a project.
+They are great solution for dynamic graphics where you want to toggle single paths for example.
 But they are also hard to cache and can cause performance issues when repeated too often.
 * Lazy-loaded SVGs, as in HTML `<img>` tags and in CSS `background-image`s are a good solution for bigger and static graphics.
 They can easily be cached in the browser, but can't be modified, like change the color using the CSS `fill` property.

 SVG symbols on the other hand can be cached with a little effort, reused, are accessible for CSS modifications and don't hurt the performance.